The Congo tetra is known for its bright-colored markings and long, trailing fins.

 Physical Characteristics

-• The body is slim and torpedo-shaped with extended, bright red fins.
+• Body is slim and torpedo-shaped with extended, bright red fins.

 • Coloration is bright red to ruby with a ruby sheen and a dark lateral line.